clearhaus/3DSv2-api-documentation/source/auth.rst

 This is an example of a successful (frictionless) authentication:

 .. code-block:: json
-   :caption: Example Authentication frictionless response (ARes)
+   :caption: Example of an Authentication frictionless response (ARes)
    :linenos:

    {